The County Clerk manages elections, candidates and voters, including registration information and polling locations.

 In-Person Registration and Online Registration Deadlines

-For the June 2020 Primary Election, the last day to register will be June 19th.
+For the November 2020 General Election, the last day to register will be October 23, 2020.
 This includes in-person (by appointment only) and On-line Registration.
-There will be no registration on election day.
+There will be registration and address changes on election day.

 Information About Your Voter Registration